-Fund Purpose To provide support to the Harrison County (Indiana) 4-H Council to carry out its role and mission as per its governing documents.
+Fund Purpose Provides support to the Harrison County 4-H Council to carry out its role and mission.

 Fund Story The Harrison County 4-H Fund was created by a generous donor in 2006.
 The 4-H program is a community of young people...across America...who are learning leadership, citizenship, and life skills.
 In Indiana there is a 4-H program in each of the 92 counties and it is a part of the Purdue Extension Service.
 The 4-H program in Harrison County is a vibrant organization involving more than 850 youth and 150 adults.
 Members are involved in what is called traditional projects and club activities as well as new and innovative programs such as "Mission to Mars" and school enrichment programs such as Professor Popcorn and Project L.E.A.D.

 Extension Educator, Linda Abner said, "The future of Harrison County and Indiana is obviously in our youth.
 The 4-H program is a vibrant organization which helps youth realize their potential and explore the world.
 It is an amazing opportunity to be able to support the interest of the members and help them reach their goals."

 4-H in Indiana started with a "Corn Club" meeting in Hamilton County on April 9, 1904.